pilathraj/info/kubernetes/Readme.md

     - Pod's IP address might change on re-creation, to resolve IP-address changes, service component comes into the Picture.
     - Service is having static/permanent IP address
     - Life cycle of Pod & service is not connected, Means even pod die, Service ip address remains un-changed.
+    - Service also act as a load balancer.
     - 2 types of services
         - Internal service  (ex, Database connection)
         - External service (ex,  access application on external browser)